Governor Felix on the take

 Tertullus, it seems, is a hired mouth.
 His job is to present the case against Paul.
 There’s no indication of where he stands, personally, on the matter.
 He represents his clients and speaks on their behalf.

 Jesus came from the city of Nazareth.
 He was a Nazarene, and some people called his followers Nazarenes.

-The last sentence in verse six, all of verse seven, and the first sentence in verse 8 are not included in some of the ancient manuscripts that many Bible experts say are most reliable.
+The last sentence in verse 6, all of verse 7, and the first sentence in verse 8 are not included in some of the ancient manuscripts that many Bible experts say are most reliable.
 The theory is that an editor added them, possibly to fill in some of the obvious details already reported in the story.

 In Roman times, Asia did not refer to the Far East.
 It was the territory on what is now Turkey’s west coast.
 It was home to one of the largest cities in the Roman Empire: Ephesus.